Exploring Oaxaca’s Markets

 Produce

-If you are seeking produce for today or tomorrow, be specific. vendors are pleased (and at times insistent) in choosing the right produce.
+If you are seeking produce for today or tomorrow, be specific.
+Vendors are pleased (and at times insistent) that you make the right choice.

 What to buy